Atinx1/cybertx-genai_assignment-/README.md

    cd your-repo-name

 **Create and activate a virtual environment:**
-python -m venv venv
+- python -m venv venv
-source venv/bin/activate  # On macOS/Linux
+- source venv/bin/activate  # On macOS/Linux
-venv\Scripts\activate     # On Windows
+- venv\Scripts\activate     # On Windows
-pip install -r requirements.txt
+- pip install -r requirements.txt

 **Run the FastAPI server:**
 uvicorn main:app --reload # http://127.0.0.1:8000

+## Usage

+**Ingest Documents**
+To ingest documents, send a POST request to the /ingest/ endpoint with one or more files.
+**Command**
 curl -X POST "http://127.0.0.1:8000/ingest/" -F "files=@path_to_your_file/l.txt"

+**Query Documents**
+To search within ingested documents, send a POST request to the /query/ endpoint with a JSON body containing your query string.
+**Command**
 curl -X POST "http://127.0.0.1:8000/query/" -H "Content-Type: application/json" -d "{\"query\": \"sample search term\"}"